Where to spend and save on skincare

-Let’s face it -- hitting up your favorite beauty store can seem daunting, especially if you’re looking to purchase new skincare products.
-With so many products to choose from, which one is right for you?
+Let’s face it—hitting up your favorite beauty store can seem daunting, especially if you’re looking to purchase new skincare products.
+With so many products to choose from, how do you know which to avoid?
 If you need help deciding, here are seven skincare products that are a total waste of money:

 Most dermatologists agree that you shouldn’t waste your money on expensive cleansers.
 Why?
 Because they’re only effective when it comes to removing dirt, oil, and makeup from the surface of your skin.
 Instead, you should use an inexpensive cleanser that’s designed for sensitive skin so your skin won’t dry out or become irritated.

-When it comes to skincare products, there’s always some sort of weird trend from stem cells to snake venom.
+When it comes to skincare products, there’s always some sort of weird ingredient trend.
 But the only anti-aging skincare ingredients that have a proven track record are retinol and alpha-hydroxy acids.
 Both ingredients increase collagen production while minimizing the appearance of fine lines and wrinkles.

 There’s no need to spend a ton of money on facial sunscreen.
 Less expensive sunscreens are just as effective as more expensive ones.
-What’s important is that the sunscreen you’re using contains an SPF of 30 or higher and that it’s designed for sensitive skin.
+What’s important is that the sunscreen you’re using is broad spectrum with an SPF of 30 or higher and that it’s designed for sensitive skin.
 As long as you’re wearing sunscreen every day, rain or shine, you’ll help protect your skin against premature aging.

-Cellulite creams are a colossal waste of money because they don’t work.
+Cellulite creams are a colossal waste of money because they just don’t work.
 Cellulite is a super complex condition that has no easy cure.
 While some cellulite creams might temporarily smooth the appearance of cellulite by hydrating skin, they won’t make a huge difference.
-If you want to hide cellulite effectively, then you should use self-tanner.
+If you want to hide cellulite effectively, then you can try self-tanner.

 No skincare product can permanently shrink pore size.
 But some can temporarily minimize the appearance of large pores by filling them in with silicone-based products.
 Unfortunately, the size of your pores is mostly determined by genetics, but pores can become enlarged due to acne and sun damage.
 You can increase cell turnover and unclog pores by using retinoids or alpha-hydroxy acids.